 High in lean protein and omega-3 fats, fish like salmon and arctic char are ideal for building lean muscle mass as well as supporting heart and nervous system health.
 Oil-rich fish deliver good fats to keep your skin looking young and hair full of shine.
 Opt for a low-in-mercury catch, limiting your intake of heavy-metal fish such as tuna, swordfish, and thresher shark.
 If you're reaching for salmon, go wild.
 Farmed fish contain a litany of dangerous toxins and harmful chemicals.

 Avocados contain essential nutrients that our bodies cannot naturally produce on their own.
-The mono-unsaturated fat found in avocados naturally lowers cholesterol.
+The monounsaturated fat found in avocados naturally lowers cholesterol.
 The fruit is also full of antioxidants that reverse signs of aging.
-Good fats are also essential for maintaining brain health, increasing mental focus throughout your day.
+Good fats are also essential for maintaining brain health and increasing mental focus throughout your day.
 Pass the avo on toast!